Arbitrage Bounds for Prices of Weighted Variance Swaps: Weighted variance swaps

-\item Gamma swap: $w(x)=x$ and $ \func_w(x) = x \ln (x) - x$. \end{enumerate} Clearly, \eqref{eq:wRVhedge} suggests that we should consider portfolios which trade dynamically and this will allow us to link $w$-weighted realised variance $RV^w_T$ with a European option with a convex payoff $\lam_w$.
+The function $\lam_w$ is specified up to an addition of an affine component which does not affect pricing or hedging problems for a European option with payoff $\lam_w$, see Remark \ref{rk:affine_mod} above.
+In what follows we assume that $w$ and $\lam_w$ are fixed.
+Three motivating choices of $w$, as discussed in the Introduction, and the corresponding functions $\func_w$, are: \begin{enumerate} \item Realised variance swap: $w \equiv 1$ and $\func_w(x) = -\ln(x)$.
+In this case there is of course no distinction between $w$ and the contract function $\hat{w}$. \item Corridor variance swap: $w(x) = \mathbf{1}_{(0,a)}(x)$ or $w(x) = \mathbf{1}_{(a,\infty)}(x)$, where $0<a<\infty$ and Here we would take $a=b/S_0$ if the contract corridor is $(0,b)$ or $(b,\infty)$ \item Gamma swap: $w(x)=S_0x$ and $ \func_w(x) = S_0(x \ln (x) - x)$. \end{enumerate} Clearly, \eqref{eq:wRVhedge} suggests that we should consider portfolios which trade dynamically and this will allow us to link $w$-weighted realised variance $RV^w_T$ with a European option with a convex payoff $\lam_w$.
 Note however that it is sufficient to allow only for relatively simple dynamic trading where the holdings in the asset only depend on asset's current price.
 More precisely, we extend the definition of portfolio $X$ from static portfolios as in \eqref{XT}-\eqref{X0} to a class of dynamic portfolios.
 We still have a static position in traded options.
 These are options with given market prices at time zero and include $n$ put options but could also include another European option, a weighted variance swap or other options.
 At time $t$ we also hold $\Gamma_t\phi(M_t)$ assets $S_t$ and $\psi_t/D_t$ in cash.
 The portfolio is self-financing on $(0,T]$ so that

 and where $\phi$ is implicitly assumed continuous and with a locally square integrable weak derivative so that the integral above is well defined, cf.~Theorem \ref{extended-ito}.
 We further assume that there exist: a linear combination of options traded at time zero with total payoff $Z=Z(S_t:t\leq T)$, a convex function $G$ and constants $\tilde \phi, \tilde \psi$ such that